andrewrjones/buildbot-foswiki-steps/README.markdown

     factory.addStep(FoswikiSuite())

-It will run `cd core/test/unit ; perl ../bin/TestRunner.pl FoswikiSuite.pm` in the build directory.
+It will run `cd core/test/unit ; perl ../bin/TestRunner.pl -clean FoswikiSuite.pm` in the build directory.
 The output is then parsed to get the test results, which are then displayed in your waterfall.

 It is a subclass of `Test`, and takes the same arguments.